Kitano-cho Historic District 北野町

 You can reach the district by train and then on foot.

-Kitano-cho is about a 15-minute walk from the Sannomiya and Shin-Kobe stations.
+Kitano-cho is about a 15-minute walk from Sannomiya and Shin-Kobe stations.

 Following the opening of the Port of Kobe during the second half of the 19th century, the city and its surroundings became a hotbed of international trade.
 This mix of cultures has made Kitano-cho a fascinating historic area.

-For a small fee, you can wander through the well-preserved houses and get an up-close-and-personal look at what life was like during this time of great international influence and trade.
+For a small fee, you can wander through the well-preserved houses and get an idea of what life was like during this time of great international influence and trade.

 Among the houses you should not miss are Weathercock House, which was built in 1909 by German merchant Gottfried Thomas, and Moegi House, an impressive two-story mansion built in 1903 by the American consul Hunter Sharpe.